Employee Resignation Announcement (with Email Samples)

 • How to Make an Employee Resignation Announcement Email

-• NOTE: If you have an HR team, immediately refer to them to ensure all resignation details/procedures are properly followed.
+• NOTE: If you have an HR team, immediately refer to them to ensure all resignation details/procedures are correctly followed.

 What Is An Employee Departure Announcement?